Shaarkzy/Terminal/README.md

-# Shark Terminal
+# Shark Shell

-Terminal like emulator with utilities
+Shell like emulator with utilities
 Run Setup for libary installations and binary setup.
 Program only for Linux.